Sell Private Mortgage Note Inherited Through Estate

 Process for getting a private mortgage note quote

-In order to determine what your options when you sell a mortgage note it is advised to have the following information:
+In order to determine what your options are when selling real estate notes it is advised to have the following information:

 1. The promissory note

-2. A copy of the mortgage, deed or trust
+2. A copy of the mortgage, mortgage deed or deed of trust

 3. Closing documents

-4. The note’s balance and terms, including length, rate, etc.
+4. The note’s balance and terms, including length, interest rate, etc.